 Raima’s encryption implementation provides data obfuscation by encrypting all data that is written to disk (including log files).
 Even if an attacker were monitoring file I/O to determine what files are updated by an application there is no way they could interpret the contents of those files without the correct encryption key.
-In addition to knowing the correct encryption key they would also need to know exactly how the file(s) are encrypted.
+In addition to knowing the correct encryption key, they would also need to know exactly how the file(s) are encrypted.
 For performance and practicality the database files are not encrypted as a whole, but rather they are encrypted in individual chunks.
 When you update a row in a table the engine only updates the chunk of the file that has the particular encryption block where the row is stored.
-In addition all database data that is transferred between a RDM runtime and a remote TFS is encrypted while on the network.
+In addition, all database data that is transferred between an RDM runtime and a remote TFS is encrypted while on the network.
 The only time that data is clear is when it is residing in the runtime cache.

 This level of security can eliminate an attacker from reverse engineering database files to discover the contents, but it does not eliminate the risk of an attacker using an application authorized to read/write the data in a database.
 This is where authentication plays a role in security.

 To create an encrypted RDM database the developer is asked to provide an encryption passcode.
 This passcode is put through a one-way hash to create an encryption key.
 This encryption key is used to encrypt the randomly generated key which is used to encrypt all database content.
 Simply put without the original passcode it is impossible to read the database contents.
 Any application that wants to read an encrypted database must provide the correct passcode, this includes all of the RDM utility applications as well as any application provided by the developer.

 When using an encrypted database a developer can be assured that only authorized users have access to the data stored in the RDM database.